 Wilderness & Adventure

-Outdoor education is essential for child development and growing into well-rounded human beings.
+Outdoor and experiential education is essential for developing children into well-rounded and resilient human beings.
 Adventure-based learning and challenge within wilderness environments builds grit and resilience, develops valuable skills and competencies, increases independence and self-esteem and gets young people active outside the barriers of the classroom.

-What's more, outdoor learning has incredible potential to engage our innate sense of curiosity and awe, while nurturing a love and appreciation of natural and the wildlife which lives within it.
+What's more, outdoor learning has incredible potential to engage our innate sense of curiosity and awe, while nurturing a love and appreciation of nature and the wildlife which lives within it.

 What Are the Benefits of Outdoor Education for Children?